thechiragjogani/dotfiles/README.md

 Configure your kali as mine!

 Pre-requisites:
-Kali with xfce and root
+Kali with xfce, bash and root

 For activating root user in kali, follow the mentioned steps:
 1. `sudo su`
 2. `passwd`
 3. Enter new root password.
 4. Log out and re-login as root with the password.

+For switching to bash shell in kali, follow the mentioned steps:
+1. `kali-tweaks`
+2. Shell & Prompt
+3. Default Login Shell
+4. Select Bash and ok.

 Warning: Please move your data from desktop, download, documents, pictures , public, templates and videos folders before running the script as they will be deleted.